kbuzard-SU/gradualism/2020_Summer_RA_Progress_Reports.md

 I just got the book from the library and I will check it this week to see if there are any clues in it.

 Meanwhile, attached are the pdf version of OTAP (1934-1948) part I-V in case you are also interested.
 I have just read through Part III.
 In most of the tables, it says the tables are from the import stats of year 1939.
 I don't think they are from the nominal tariff of the 1937 Geneva negotiation tariff rate.
 My intuition is that they used the real world import data of year 1939 to compare with the import data before the Geneva round and derive these stats (most of them are ratios).
-The report is more like a evaluation of the trade agreements (concession) impact.
+The report is more like an evaluation of the trade agreements' (concession) impact.

 And the ad valorem tax rate we discussed last time is calculated based on the sub-sample of the whole deal, which covers 80% of the dutiable imports of 1939.
 They also pointed out that there are some "phase out" periods that some tariffs were not reduced instantly which also makes me believe that they are using the applied tariff.
-I will keep reading other parts to see if there are any other new information.
+I will keep reading other parts to see if there is any other new information.

 + Kristy's response: Would you put these files in the gradualism folder on the G: drive so they'll be easy to find in the future?
 I put the first part in there yesterday (I think).